hmcts/cmc-ccd-domain/definition/README.md

 $ ./bin/upload-ccd-definition-to-env.sh aat 1.2.3
 ```

 This will run the Docker image specified with version in command.
-So above will upload defintions released in: `hmcts.azurecr.io/hmcts/cmc-ccd-definition-importer:1.2.3` in AAT.
+So above will upload definitions released in: `hmcts.azurecr.io/hmcts/cmc-ccd-definition-importer:1.2.3` in AAT.

 ## Debugging